kshitij-r/obdisian-git-sync/readme.md

  - Create your remote repository and add specify the URL in the `REMOTE_URL` field
  - Specify the path of your Obsidian vault in the `VAULT_PATH` field
  - If you want git to not track some files or folders, you can add them to the `git_ignore()` in the script
+ - **Make sure you're authenticated to GitHub** (read more on this [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github))

 ### Setting up CRON (MacOS/Linux)
 To make sure your system runs this script and commits changes (if there are any), we have to setup CRON to schedule this job.
 Steps are:
- - Open the Crontab editor
+ - Open the Crontab editor by entering this command in your terminal
     ```bash
     crontab -e
     ```